 At the time of writing, third-party applications cannot be created from the management dashboard.

 They must be created through the management API, by setting

 All applications created through Dynamic Client Registration will be third-party.

 If a user is authenticating through a third-party application and is requesting authorization to access the user's information or perform some action at an API on their behalf, they will see a consent dialog.
 For example:

-If the user chooses to allow the application, this will create a user grant which represents this user's consent to this combination of application, resource server and scopes.
+If the user allows the application, this creates a user grant which represents the user's consent to this combination of application, resource server, and scopes.